jsonmona/twilight/protocol.md

 ### Connection
 If no scheme is given, it defaults to HTTPS through port 1517.

-If scheme `twilight` or `twilights` ('s' for TLS) is given, the default port is 1518 and 1517 respectively.
+If scheme `twilight` or `twilightc` ('c' for cleartext) is given, the default port is 1517 and 1518 respectively.

 If scheme either `http` or `https` is given, the default port is 80 and 443 respectively.